 In the arcade you’ll find vintage arcade games, pinball, and table games like ping pong.
 You can spend all the quarters you want or opt for a free game of ping pong.
 The food, cocktails, and soda shop drinks are not to be missed either.

 During my recent stay in the Twin Cities area, I stayed at the Courtyard by Marriott in Roseville, MN.
 It’s a great place to stay because it’s only a 10 minute drive to Minneapolis and St. Paul.
 It’s right off the highway and provides easy access to any of these things to do in the Twin Cities and surrounding areas.
+If you want to stay on the northwest side of Minneapolis, look at the Holiday Inn Maple Grove.
+It has an indoor water park and is less than 20 minutes from downtown Minneapolis.

 Disclaimer: Thank you to the Roseville Visitors Association, Bloomington Convention & Visitors Bureau, Visit St. Paul, and Meet Minneapolis Convention & Visitors Association for the accommodations, dining and attractions tickets.
 All opinions are my own and are based on my recent visit to the Twin Cities area.